coderzbx/CarND-Traffic-Sign-Classifier-Project/writeup.md

     <a href="https://plot.ly/~jokla/1/?share_key=DmJjGBAv9EQXNjMc5jDWCT" target="_blank" title="Plot 1" style="display: block; text-align: center;"><img src="https://plot.ly/~jokla/1.png?share_key=DmJjGBAv9EQXNjMc5jDWCT" alt="Plot 1" style="max-width: 100%;width: 600px;"  width="900" onerror="this.onerror=null;this.src='https://plot.ly/404.png';" /></a>
 </div>

+You can click on the picture to interact with the map.

 We can notice that:

 * 28/60 samples of to the class 19 (Dangerous curve to the left) are misclassified as samples belonging to the class 23 (Slippery road).
 This can be explained by the fact that the class number 19 is underrepresented in the training set: it has only 180 samples.